Blind / Visually Impaired

 Charlottesville, VA 22908-0715

 National.
 Founded 1914.
 Support for persons of all ages who are visually impaired, blind and those with additional disabilities.
-Telephone support network brings together parents from around the country whose children have the same condition (Retinopathy of Prematurity, Retinitis Pigmentosa, Cortical Visual Impairment, Leber Congenital Amaurosis CHARGE Syndrome and a group for blind teenagers planning to attend college) to speak with parents in the same situation.
+Telephone support network brings together parents from around the country whose children have the same condition (Retinopathy of Prematurity, Retinitis Pigmentosa, Cortical Visual Impairment, Leber Congenital Amaurosis CHARGE Syndrome a group for siblings, and a group for blind teenagers planning to attend college) to speak with parents in the same situation.
 Newsletter and literature available on the website or in hard copy.

-The Jewish Guild for the Blind
+The Jewish Guild Healthcare

 15 West 65th Street